-For equity securities and derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
-Consequently, these investments are measured at fair value through profit or loss
+For derivatives, the contractual cash flows of these instruments do not represent solely payments of principal and interest.
+Consequently, these investments are measured at fair value through profit or loss.

-For debt securities, the contractual cash flows are solely payments of principal and interest, however they are neither held for collecting contractual cash flows nor for collecting contractual cash flows and for sale.
+For debt securities, the contractual cash flows are solely payments of principal and interest, however they are neither held for collecting contractual cash flows and for sale.
 The collection of contractual cash flows is only incidental to achieving the Fund's business objective.
 Consequently, the debt securities are measured at fair value through profit or loss.

-For cash and cash equivalents, interest receivable, margin accounts and due from brokers, these assets are held in order to collect the contractual cash flows.
-The contractual terms of these assets give rise, on specified dates, to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+For cash and cash equivalents, due from brokers, receivables and margin accounts, these assets are held in order to collect the contractual cash flows.
+The contractual terms of these assets give rise, on specified dates, to cash flow that are solely payments of principal and interest on the principal amount outstanding.
 Consequently, these are measured at amortised cost.